What's happening with BT Broadband Rollout Updates?

 The UK's communications infrastructure has left isolated pockets of the country - most of them rural - where broadband isn't accessible over BT’s old phone lines.

-While over 60 per cent of the country will benefit, the remaining third will be left out of the upgrades.
+While more than 60 per cent of the country will benefit, the remaining third will be left out of the upgrades.
 This is where Rural Broadband services and providers are stepping in connecting the rest of the UK to broadband.

 Check out our in-depth feature on Rural Broadband for a comprehensive list of rural UK ISPs and projects and our feature on What is BT Openreach? for the history on BT's role in creating the UK's next-gen networks.